bshikhar13/C048/README.md

 # C048
-JOin the coole CSE guys from IIT Indore and find the Coolest !
+Join the cool CSE guys from IIT Indore and find the Coolest !

 ##Customize yourself
 If you want to customize for your friends follow these steps: